 Each district in the state of Ohio is only required by law to identify gifted students.
 Districts are NOT required by the State Department of Education to offer gifted services, classes, or other enrichment.
-However, Licking Valley Local Schools has chosen to go above and beyond the minimum by providing pull-out services and acceleration opportunities to meet the needs of their gifted students.
-These gifted services occur during the pivotal developmental stages between third and fifth grades, and are designed to equip the students to be critical, creative, and in-depth thinkers throughout their school career, while setting them on a pathway for accelerated and advanced coursework in middle and high school.
+However, Licking Valley Local Schools has chosen to go above and beyond the minimum by providing services to meet the needs of their gifted students.
+These gifted services occur during pivotal developmental stages from third through eighth grades and are designed to equip the students to be critical, creative, and in-depth thinkers throughout their school career.

-PACE stands for "Program for Accelerated Curriculum Enrichment."
-The district provides reading enrichment classes for 3rd grade and combined 4th/5th, where students meet daily with the Gifted Intervention Specialist.
-The district is also offering a cluster model, where students with a gifted reading identification may be grouped with a homeroom/reading teacher who has completed the State requirement for professional development pertaining to gifted students (60+ hours).
+The elementary provides advanced reading instruction for 3rd, 4th and 5th grades, where students meet daily with the Gifted Intervention Specialist.
+The district is also offering a cluster model, where students identified as gifted in math are grouped with a homeroom/math teacher who has completed the State requirement for professional development pertaining to gifted students (60+ hours).
 In both service models, the teachers will strive to identify and meet the individual instructional needs of the gifted students assigned to them.

-In addition to this, 4th grade Math PACE and 5th grade Math PACE classes are also available, providing students with project-based math enrichment.
+In addition to this, the middle school has Advanced ELA and Advanced Math pathways and cluster grouping.